Are screens a hot spot in your family?

 2. Rules without relationship lead to rebellion:

-Focusing on precious time together, taking a genuine interest in their passions including what they love about screens, validating their feelings, trying to understand what it feels like to be them, pointing out all the things they get right and staying calm are just some of the things that build vital connection.
+Focusing on precious time together, taking a genuine interest in their passions including what they love about screens while being clear and upfront about our concerns, validating their feelings, trying to understand what it feels like to be them, pointing out all the things they get right and staying calm are just some of the things that build vital connection.

 • Listen - Really listen so your kids feel heard and understood.
 We don’t need to agree but we need to try and get it.
 We want to be an active listener which means we're curious, we don't interrupt, and we repeat back what we’ve heard to make sure we've understood.
 You might say: 'So let me make sure I get it.
 You're playing more Fortnite again rather than Fifa as the new season graphics are insane and all your friends are playing.
 I can see that can be tough to leave.'

 • Explain your values, and your concerns, and respectfully remind them of your role to help them get into healthy habits - this is sometimes hard!
 It might sound like this: 'We’ve read lots of research and it's clear that we all need balance which includes sleep and doing things that support our physical and mental health.
+Your brain is particularly sensitive at your age.
 We’re worried that too much time on screens interferes with these things.
 We're going to help us all find a bit more balance."

 • Agree on the rewards and consequences upfront: